Improved nearly minimax prediction for independent Poisson processes under Kullback-Leibler loss: Numerical Experiments and Real Data Application

-Figure~\ref{subspace} shows the differences between the risks of the Bayesian predictive distributions based on the two priors and the Jeffreys prior when $\lambda=\Lambda\times(0.4,0.4,0.4,0.4)$. $\theta$ is close to the origin and the Bayesian predictive distribution based on the point shrinkage prior performs better when $\Lambda$ is small.
-Note that $\theta$ is always in the subspace $V=\text{span}((1,1,1,1))$.
+Fig.~\ref{subspace} shows the differences between the risks of the Bayesian predictive distributions based on the two priors and the Jeffreys prior when $\lambda=\Lambda\times(0.4,0.4,0.4,0.4)$.
+When $\Lambda$ is small, $\theta$ is close to the origin and the Bayesian predictive distribution based on the point shrinkage prior performs better.
+Note that $\theta$ here is always in the subspace $V=\text{span}((1,1,1,1))$.
 Therefore, the Bayesian predictive distribution based on the subspace shrinkage prior still performs well when $\Lambda$ is large.

-\textbf{Experiment 4.}
+\subsection{Experiment 3}